ammarthegoat09/Hackintosh-PixelbookGo/README.md

 # Specifications
 i5-8200Y, 16GB RAM, 128GB eMMC storage.
 If your Pixelbook doesn't have these specs, don't worry.
 This guide should be able to get the user macOS no matter the Pixelbook model.
+(Unless you are using the Pixelbook 512GB model.
+This specific model won't work for this guide due to the fact that it uses NVMe.
+If you are not using NVMe, you can continue on with no problems.)

 # Flashing the Pixelbook
 If you have already flashed coreboot onto your Pixelbook, you can skip this.
 If you still have ChromeOS on your Pixelbook, keep reading.

 In order to install macOS onto your Pixelbook, you're going to need to flash coreboot.
 Coreboot is an open-source, Free Software bootloader that is aimed to change the firmware on someones computer.
 In this case, we are installing coreboot so that way we can remove the limitations of ChromeOS firmware.
 But how are we going to do it?
 First, we are going to need disable write-protect.
 What is write-protect you may ask?
 Well, simplified, its just a mechanism on your Pixelbook (Chromebooks in general) that is meant to stop the user from flashing any 3rd party firmware.

+## Disabiling write-protect

-There are two ways to disable write protect on your Pixelbook:
+There are two ways to disable write-protect on your Pixelbook:

 (1. Temporarily disconnecting the battery and keeping it disconnected until we flash firmware (which is what we will be doing for the guide)